boyu-zhang-25/boyu-zhang-25.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Boyu.
-I am a fourth-year undergraduate student at the University of Rochester, pursuing a B.S. in Computer Science ([Honors Track](https://www.cs.rochester.edu/undergraduate/degree-requirements.html)).
+I am a fourth-year undergraduate student at the University of Rochester, pursuing an [Honors](https://www.cs.rochester.edu/undergraduate/degree-requirements.html) B.S. in Computer Science.
 At U of R, I have the honor to work closely with Professor [Henry Kautz](https://www.cs.rochester.edu/u/kautz/), Professor [Ehsan Hoque](https://hoques.com/), and Dr. [Vincent Silenzio](https://sph.rutgers.edu/concentrations/urban-global-public-health/faculty-member.php?id=36094).
 In the past, I have worked with Professor [Daniel Štefankovič](https://www.cs.rochester.edu/~stefanko/) and Professor [Aaron Steven White](http://aaronstevenwhite.io/).

 My research interest lies in Ubiquitous and Pervasive Computing, Human-Computer Interaction, and Machine Learning.
 For the past several years, my projects have focused on